solana-foundation/developer-content/docs/intro/transaction_fees.md

 ---
 title: Transaction Fees
 description:
-  "Transaction fees are the small fees paid to process instructions on the network.
-These fees are based on computation and an optional prioritization fee."
+  "Your guide to transaction fees on Solana -- small fees paid to process instructions on the network, based on computation and an optional prioritization fee."
 keywords:
   - instruction fee
   - processing fee